Nonanick/spark/README.md

 ## Dependency Injection
 Spark uses [awilix](https://github.com/jeffijoe/awilix) for its dependency injection / service container;
 Awilix itself has 2 "ways" of working:
-- Classic, which "parses" the function parameter names and uses them to inject the dependencies;
+- **Classic**, which "parses" the function parameter names and uses them to inject the dependencies;
-- Proxy, which uses a Proxy object to do pretty much the same as the classic version but whitout needing to "reflect" the paremeter names;
+- **Proxy**, which uses a Proxy object to do pretty much the same as the classic version but whitout needing to "reflect" the paremeter names;

 🔥 Spark opts for the first mode (Classic)!